yeebc/jupyterlab-neon-theme/README.md

 PLease follow the comments to ajust the transparency.

 ### 2. Background
-Two gradients background, 'Neon Night' and 'Neon Sunset', are provide.
+Two gradient backgrounds, 'Neon Night' and 'Neon Sunset', are provide.
 The default style is 'Neon Night' and you can uncomment codes to employ 'Neon Sunset' style.

 To use an images as background, uncomment the relative part of codes, and change the url to the path of your image.